raymondbutcher/pretf/docs/tutorial/define-resources.md

 The function must be named `pretf_blocks()` for Pretf to find it.

-Now run `pretf validate`, which will generate a JSON file and run `terraform validate`:
+Now run `pretf validate`, which will generate a JSON file, run `terraform validate`, and clean it up afterwards:

 ```shell
 $ pretf validate